Arriving into Kathmandu by plane … (Updated for 2018)

 A tourist’s perspective on arriving into Nepal

-Having won my heart ten years ago for its beauty, people, food, and culture I couldn’t help but want to come back to Nepal.
-As it was the tail end of 2011 (I’ve since been back many times and in 2017 nothing much changed in regards to arriving at the airport!), Nepal’s shining glory year of tourism; I thought of no better time to return.
+Having won my heart ten+ years ago for its beauty, people, food, and culture I couldn’t help but want to come back to Nepal.
+As it was the tail end of 2011 (I’ve since been back many times and in 2018 nothing much changed in regards to arriving at the airport!).
+That’s nearly no change at Nepal’s shining glory of tourism introductions.

 “First time here?” grunted the immigration officer not even looking up at me.